 This one was an easy journey as the whole purpose was not to explore but to relax and oh boy we did.

 Literally, all we did for the whole day was a nap, snack, swim, and chat.
 We got some sunburns we regretted on our 8 hours bus ride home that night.

-While chilling on the beach you’ll get approached my local salesmen hundreds of times.
+While chilling on the beach you’ll get approached by my local salesmen hundreds of times.
 Not maintaining eye contact with them would not help cuz they would step into your personal space anyway.
-Henna tattoos, braids, sunglasses, jewelry, fake handbags, massages, beach towels or this guy selling coconuts that were so unbelievably loud but his “coco, coco, coco” slogan that was so catchy.
+Henna tattoos, braids, sunglasses, jewelry, fake handbags, massages, beach towels, or this guy selling coconuts that were so unbelievably loud but his “coco, coco, coco” slogan that was so catchy.

 A new sight for me was this guy selling kites.
 It looked spectacular.

 I appreciated this ice cream truck that was roaming the beach and selling out snacks and drinks beside the ice cream.
-Unfortunately, the local beach bars won’t serve you alcoholic drinks at before lunch.
+Unfortunately, the local beach bars won’t serve you alcoholic drinks before lunch.

 Happy hour starts at one o’clock.

 Bibione is very kid-friendly.
 The whole beach has an incredibly shallow shore and it takes forever to walk till water is at least your shoulders depth.
 For my liking, the water was filled with too much kelp but that’s not something anyone can affect much.
 We found several dead jellyfishes at the shores in between the kelp clusters.